omnetpp/omnetpp/ui/org.omnetpp.cdt/templating-readme.txt

 TODO "New NED File" wizard milyen valtozokat definial alapbol!
         "wizardType" (=="nedfile)
-        "newNedFileName"  -- the file name
+        "newFileName"  -- the file name
         "nedPackageName" -- expected NED package for that folder "nedTypeName" -- derived from the file name "bannerComment" -- with copyright notice, etc